-Challenges faced by younger women physicians do not disappear with age or seniority, according to a recent study, indicating that issues such as balancing family and work responsibilities, combating harassment and bias, and promoting healthy work environments should be addressed by the health care system throughout a woman physician’s entire career to prevent and reduce physician burnout and attrition.
+Challenges faced by younger women physicians do not disappear with age or seniority, research shows, indicating that issues such as balancing family and work responsibilities, combating harassment and bias, and promoting healthy work environments should be addressed by the health care system throughout a woman physician’s entire career to prevent and reduce physician burnout and attrition.

 Drs.
-Templeton and Walling, both AMA members, received a grant from the Joan F. Giambalvo Fund for the Advancement of Women in 2017 to help them complete this research about the concerns and challenges facing female senior physicians.
+Templeton and Walling, both AMA members, received a grant from the Joan F. Giambalvo Fund for the Advancement of Women to help them complete this research about the concerns and challenges facing female older adult physicians.
 Understanding the concerns of these women could help to improve the work lives of women at all phases of their careers.

 Nilsen said “it may look different now, but older people are still experiencing some of the same issues that they did before.
 There are still gender bias and sexism issues, and people are still lonely and experiencing burnout.”

 The survey—sent electronically to female physicians 60 or older—found that about one-third of respondents reported feeling lonely during late career, and 46% reported feeling that way after retirement.
-In early career, 49.2% of the current senior female physicians reported professional isolation.
+In early career, 49.2% of the older adult female physicians reported professional isolation.

 "One of the many concerning areas noted in this study is the high prevalence of loneliness among this group of doctors,” said Dr. Templeton.

 “Part of it is the fact that in many specialties, women are a minority and anytime you’re a minority, you are to some degree isolated and don’t feel like you belong,” she said.
 “In addition, even if you are not a minority in your specialty or department, a woman’s voice is frequently not heard, and that’s hard to overcome.”

 Dr. Walling, a foreign-trained physician, said she had a rough transition to retirement and often felt “very alone and isolated.”